 Nasdaq Dubai is based in the Dubai International Financial Centre (DIFC), a jurisdiction regulated by Dubai Financial Services Authority (DFSA).
 It is licensed by the DFSA as an Authorised Market Institution (AMI) to provide the financial services of operating an exchange and operating a clearing house.

-Nasdaq Dubai is licensed and prudentially supervised on an ongoing basis to operate as a Central Counterparty (CCP) by DFSA with respect to its services provided, in accordance with domestic rules and regulations that are consistent with the CPSS-IOSCO Principles for Financial Markets Infrastructures.
+Nasdaq Dubai is licensed and prudentially supervised on an ongoing basis by to operate as a Qualified Central Counterparty (CCP) by DFSA with respect to its services provided in accordance with domestic rules and regulations that are consistent with the CPSS-IOSCO Principles for Financial Markets Infrastructures.

 European Union Third Country CCP

-In March 2017, Nasdaq Dubai was recognized as a third-country CCP by ESMA in accordance with Regulation No 648/2012 of the European Parliament and of the Council of 4 July 2012.
-This recognition enables Nasdaq Dubai to provide clearing services to European financial institutions based in the European Union (EU).
+In March 2017 Nasdaq Dubai was recognized as a third-country CCP by ESMA in accordance with Regulation No 648/2012 of the European Parliament and of the Council of 4 July 2012.
+This enabled Nasdaq Dubai to provide clearing services to European financial institutions based in the European Union (EU).

 EU capital regulations impose higher capital requirements on EU financial institutions with exposures to non-QCCPs.
 However, with Nasdaq Dubai’s QCCP status, EU clearing participants will be able to utilize Nasdaq Dubai’s clearing services and be subject to lower capital requirements.